cc-archive/sotc-2014/www/_source/report.md

 <img src="/img/sotc6.png" style="max-width: 100%; " />

-<p class="lead">Something funny happens when people see the effects of open in their lives. <em>They begin to demand it.</em> We start expecting open policies and practices from our governments, our universities, and our employers.
+<p class="lead">When people see the effects of open in their lives, and in their work, <em>they begin to demand it.</em> We start expecting open policies and practices from our governments, our universities, and our employers.
 Today, people notice when those in power choose closed.</p>

 {% capture sidebar %}{% include pullquote.html align="left" quote="The best way to ensure that the public is granted the rights they're due is to require that digital resources created with public funds be licensed under open, public copyright licenses." tweet="Publicly funded resources should be openly licensed resources." %}{% endcapture %}
 {{ sidebar | markdownify }}

-When open licenses become a requirement on publicly funded resources, they have the potential to massively increase access to and reuse of a wide range of materials, from educational content like digital textbooks, to the results of scholarly research, to troves of valuable public sector data.
+When open licenses become a requirement on publicly funded resources, they have the potential to massively reduce costs and increase access to use and reuse of a wide range of materials, from educational content like digital textbooks, to the results of scholarly research, to troves of valuable public sector data.

 All too often, the opposite is the case.
 When the public can't access and use the materials it paid for, the impact those materials have is limited.

-We think that the best way to ensure that the public is granted the rights it's due is to require that digital resources created with public funds be licensed under open, public licenses.
+We think that the best way to ensure public funds create the greatest public good is to require that digital resources created with public funds be licensed under open, public licenses.
 We believe that open policies should require, as a default, [free culture licenses](http://creativecommons.org/freeworks), with a preference for [CC BY](https://creativecommons.org/licenses/by/4.0/)) for publicly-funded content and [CC0](https://creativecommons.org/publicdomain/zero/1.0/) for publicly funded data.

 In the past year, we've seen some great examples of governments and public institutions giving the public permission to use their works.
 We're entering a new era of open policy.